Suzanna-Linn/slua/docs/moving-datatypes.md

 ### LSL vector

-It is a SLua type vector.
+It is an SLua type vector.
 It uses the Luau library vector.
 - We get a vector using <code class="language-slua">myVec = vector(50, 50, 0)</code>.
 - It's not possible to assign a value to a component.
 We need to create a new vector.
 - We can get a component from the return value of a function, not only from a variable.